Yespo-CDP/yespo-shopify/README.md

 #### Logging & Status Tracking:

 - `totalCount` – total number of customers from Shopify.
-- `skippedCount` – customers that were already up-to-date (not displayed in the UI).
 - `syncedCount` – customers sent to Yespo.
 - `failedCount` – customers rejected by Yespo.
+- `skippedCount` – customers who are already synced and skipped during sync, this is not displayed in the UI but is saved in the last sync log.

 Final synchronization status:
 - `COMPLETE` → all customers processed successfully.